Cat coat genetics: Cat coat hair

 Cat fur can be short, long, curly, or hairless.
-Most cats are short-haired, like their ancestor.
+Most cats are short-haired, like their wild ancestor.
 The fur can naturally come in three types of hairs; guard, awn, and down hair.
 The length, density and proportions of these three hairs varies greatly between breeds, and in some cats only one or two types are found.

 Most oriental breeds only express one single layer of silky coat.
 However, cats can also have double-layered coats out of two hair types in which the down hairs form the soft, insulating undercoat, and the guard hairs form the protective outer coat.

 A typical cat coat exists of all three natural hair types, but due to the equal lengths of two of these hairs, the coat is still considered double-layered.
 Typically, the down hairs comprise the undercoat while the guard and awn hairs make up the basic top coat.
 Double-coated cats with thick undercoats require daily grooming as these coats are more prone to matting.
-Double coats are found in for example the Persian, British Shorthair, Maine Coon and Norwegian Forest cat.
+Double coats are found in for example the Persian, British Shorthair, Maine Coon and Norwegian Forest Cat.

 Additionally, there even exist cats which express all three natural types of cat hair in different lengths and structures, which form three different layers.
 These cats are called triple-coated.
-Siberians and Neva Masquerades are known for their unique triple coats, which provides double insulation to withstand their natural cold climate.
+Siberians and Neva Masquerades are known for their unique triple coats, which provided their landrace ancestors with extra insulation to withstand their arctic habitat.

 Coat mutations

 There have been many genes identified that result in unusual cat fur.
-These genes were discovered in random-bred cats and selected for.
+These genes have been discovered in random-bred and purebred cats worldwide, and are sometimes selectively bred into new breeds or breed varieties.
 Some of the genes are in danger of going extinct because the cats are not sold beyond the region where the mutation originated or there is simply not enough demand for cats expressing the mutation.

-In many breeds, coat gene mutations are unwelcome.
-An example is the rex allele which appeared in Maine Coons in the early 1990s.
-Rexes appeared in America, Germany and the UK, where one breeder caused consternation by calling them "Maine Waves".
-Two UK breeders did test mating which indicated that this was probably a new rex mutation and that it was recessive.
-The density of the hair was similar to normally coated Maine Coons, but consisted only of down type hairs with a normal down type helical curl, which varied as in normal down hairs.
-Whiskers were more curved, but not curly.
-Maine Coons do not have awn hairs, and after moulting, the rexes had a very thin coat.
+In many breeds, coat gene mutations are perceived as unfavourable.
+An example is the rex allele which appeared in Maine Coons in the early 1990s in Germany, the UK and the US.

 Fur length

 Cat fur length is governed by the Length gene in which the dominant form, L, codes for short hair, and the recessive l codes for long hair.
 In the longhaired cat, the transition from anagen (hair growth) to catagen (cessation of hair growth) is delayed due to this mutation.
-A rare recessive shorthair gene has been observed in some lines of Persian cat (silvers) where two longhaired parents have produced shorthaired offspring.
+A rare recessive shorthair gene has been observed in some lines of (silver) Persian where two longhaired parents have produced shorthaired offspring.